marmelab/aor-permissions/README.md

 - `authClient`: the same ([authClient](https://marmelab.com/admin-on-rest/Authentication.html)) as in Admin-on-rest.
 However, this client must be able to handle the new `AUTH_GET_PERMISSIONS` type.
 - `value`: the permissions to check (could be a role, an array of rules, etc) or a `resolver` function. (same as `Permission`)

+You can pass anything as children for this component: a view ([List](https://marmelab.com/admin-on-rest/List.html), [Create](https://marmelab.com/admin-on-rest/CreateEdit.html), [Edit](https://marmelab.com/admin-on-rest/CreateEdit.html)), an input, a React node, whatever.

 ## Contributing